salvipeter/quadfit/notes.md

 1. Compute the local ribbons at both outer and inner segments.
 First a quartic, two-segment B-spline boundary curve is created from the already fixed boundary information (end CP, tangent CP, 2nd deriv.
 CP).

+   The free controls of the boundary curve are used to approximate (in a least squares sense) the sampled points, trying to set the curve tangent perpendicular to the normal at these positions.
+(Note that 3rd control points from either end can only move in the normal plane.)

-Similarly, on both sides of the segment, a cubic, one-segment B-spline curve is fit on the second control row (cross derivatives and twists), into which the same inner knot is inserted (at present this is always 0.5).
+1. Similarly to the previous step, on both sides of the segment, a cubic, one-segment B-spline curve is fit on the second control row (cross derivatives and twists), into which the same inner knot is inserted (at present this is always 0.5).

-   *(TODO: Here we should approximate the boundary and the normals.)*
+   The free controls of these curves are used to ensure that the cross-derivatives are perpendicular to the associated normal vectors.

-   Next, a direction blend is defined by taking the mean of the cross-derivatives, and a common local ribbon surface is created that interpolates the boundary, the cross-derivatives at the ends, and the twists.
+1. Next, a direction blend is defined by taking the mean of the cross-derivatives, and a common local ribbon surface is created that interpolates the boundary, the cross-derivatives at the ends, and the twists.